Research-Squirrel-Engineers/Impuls_SoftwareRezensionen_DGUF/Draft_EN.md

 ## Acknowledgements

 We thank Lutz Schubert for fruitfull discussions, layouting and proofreading the initial German version of this article.
-Furthermore we thank Dr. Sarah Finlayson for her swift assistance in proofreading the English version, which was partially prepared using the [DeepL](https://deepl.com) online translation service.
+Furthermore, we thank Dr. Sarah Finlayson for her swift assistance in proofreading the English version, which was partially prepared using the [DeepL](https://deepl.com) online translation service.

 ## Notes